Widex Hearing Aid Reviews

 Widex Moment App

 The rest of the Widex line can use the Tone Link App, which communicates to the hearing aids using an ultra-high frequency chirp.
-This app provides basic volume and program control and program selection.
+This app provides basic volume, program control, and program selection.

 Widex Tone Link App